chloemurdock/chloemurdock.github.io/_pages/Resume.md

 Won essay contest to present wreath on the Tomb of the Unknown Soldier

 ## **Interests**
-Travel, snowboarding, kayaking, paddle boarding, martial arts club, reading, volunteer work.
+Traveling, snowboarding, kayaking, paddle boarding, reading, volunteer work.